PrefectHQ/prefect/docs/guide/welcome/why_prefect.md

 - where should it run?
 - what dependencies does it require?
 - what inputs does it require?
-- can it be paused?
+- can it be paused and resumed seamlessly?
 - what logs does it produce?
 - what outputs does it produce?
 - where are outputs stored?